Super-Protocol/docs/docs/marketplace/guides/upload.md

 ## Step 1.
 Choose a model

-Ensure that Super Protocol supports your model.
+Your model must fit into the Super Protocol requirements.
 Otherwise, the order may fail.

 ### Model category

-Your uploaded model must be of supported category.
-Marketplace currently supports two AI engines—solutions that are used to deploy the models.
+Your model must be of a supported category.
+To deploy models, Super Protocol provides two solutions called _engines_.

 **Text Generation Web UI** supports models that involve text-based chats.
-Doesn’t support any type of image generation.
+It does not support any type of image generation.

-- Text Generation,
+- Text Generation
-- Text Classification,
+- Text Classification
-- Translation,
+- Translation
 - Text2Text Generation

-**ComfyUI** supports image- and video-related tasks.
+**ComfyUI** supports various image- and video-related tasks.

 - Image Classification
 - Object Detection